A New Vision for Employee Referrals

 A Centralized Network

 First, there is some good news.
 Today, employees’ networks are largely centralized online.
 Now the bad news.
 They’re spread out across a variety of platforms/communities — LinkedIn, Facebook, Gmail and Twitter just to name a few.
 Plus, they’re larger than ever before, with the average employee connected to over 600 people.
-This means that a 50 person company has a combined referral network of 30,000 people spread out across at least 50 different account instances of each online platform, only accessible by the individual employee.
+This means that a 50 person company has a combined referral network of 30,000 people spread out across at least 50 different account instances of each online platform, only accessible by the individual employee who owns each network.
 I’m pretty sure this is the textbook definition of a decentralized network.

 Search is an even bleaker picture.
 At their core, almost all referral programs try to tap into this decentralized network by generating sustained, active participation from employees (submit a referral, share our jobs on social media, etc.).
 Every time a new job opens up, the employee base must be reactivated and the process starts all over again.
 Consistent engagement essentially acts a proxy search function, which is why so many referral software vendors promote their ability to keep employees engaged, run campaigns and "gamify'“ the process (see here, here, here and here).
 I’d hardly qualify this approach as an efficient way to search the network.